datacontroller/docs.datacontroller.io/docs/videos.md

 ## Uploading a CSV and Downloading Datalines
-This video demonstrates 2 features in 30 seconds!
+This video demonstrates 2 features in 50 seconds!

-1 - File uploads.
-Data Controller will let you upload CSVs (using any common separator) to any target table without having to specify variable formats etc in advance.
+1 - Excel uploads.
+Data Controller will let you drag a spreadsheet into any target table without having to specify variable formats etc in advance.
 Changes are routed through the usual approval process with audit trail.

-2 SAS File downloads.
-Other than standard CSV / Excel files, it's possible to download a SAS program containing the data in datalines format.
-This enables SAS developers to easily work with copies of the data, for testing and development purposes.
+2 - Audit trail with original excel.
+Download a copy of the exact excel that was uploaded.

-<iframe src="https://player.vimeo.com/video/329213766" width="640" height="388" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QhShWNnNjIw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Locked Datasets